rvp-group/actloc_benchmark/README.md

 3. **`match_and_localize.py`** - Given poses and their corresponding images from step (1) and (2) you want to match and localize against the SfM model.
 For this purpose we employ [hloc](https://github.com/cvg/Hierarchical-Localization).
 For each image localized you will have an error.
 4. **`evaluate.py`** - Given the errors from localization, this outputs the F1 score according to [learning-where-to-look](https://link.springer.com/chapter/10.1007/978-3-031-73016-0_12).

-We now explain how each module work and what are I/O
+We now explain how each module work and what are I/O through a practical example.

 ### To work with a specific scene, navigate to its data folder:
 ```bash